 Where is Tony Adams now?

-After 22 years at Arsenal, Tony Adams the captain for 14 years finally retired in 2002 at the age of 36.
+After 22 years playing at Arsenal, 14 as captain, club legend Tony Adams finally retired from playing professionally in 2002 at the age of 36.

-After starting a sports science degree at Brunel University, Tony Adams was appointed manager of Wycombe Wanderers in November 2003.
+Upon retiring from playing Adams studied for a degree in sports science at Brunel University before a surprise appointment as manager of Wycombe Wanderers in November 2003.

 This role only lasted until 2009 when he was sacked due to a run of bad results.

-In May 2010, Tony Adams joined Azerbaijani club Gabala FC of the Azerbaijan Premier League as manager before moving upstairs to a sporting director role.
+In May 2010, he joined Azerbaijani club Gabala FC of the Azerbaijan Premier League as manager before moving upstairs to a sporting director role.
 He left the club in May 2016.

 Adams shocked the football world in May 2015 when he announced that he was a heading a consortium looking to finance a takeover of Premier League side Aston Villa but the proposed takeover broke down.